adrianton3/pso.js/README.md

 	{
 		inertiaWeight: 0.8,
 		social: 0.4,
-		personal: 0.4
+		personal: 0.4,
+		pressure: 0.5
 	}
 ```

++ `inertiaWeight` is multiplied every frame with the previous velocity
-The `social` parameter dictates how much a particle should be influenced by the best performing particle in the swarm.
++ `social` dictates how much a particle should be influenced by the best performing particle in the swarm
-The `personal` parameter dictates how much a particle should be influenced by the best position it has been in.
++ `personal` indicates how much a particle should be influenced by the best position it has been in
++ `pressure` is the bias in selecting the best performing particle in the swarm

 For more details consult the [annotated source](http://adrianton3.github.io/pso.js/docs/pso.html).